 There are numerous passages in the Bible about thirst and water (John 7:37 for example).
 Stop by a church and ask the pastor or office staff if they would be kind enough to provide water to a stranger.
 You won’t be turned down.

-- Carry a Water Thief , Water Bandit, or similar products.
+- Carry a Water Bandit or similar product.
 These allow an easy connecting to a non-threaded spigot.

 - Also, carry an extra length of water hose (or two) to reach those out of the way faucets.

-- To ensure clean, safe drinking water for RVing, perhaps invest in a in-line water filter for your RV that can remove most contaminants and bacteria.
+- To ensure clean, safe drinking water for RVing, perhaps invest in an in-line water filter for your RV that can remove most contaminants and bacteria.

 - Finally, use common courtesy and don’t forget to say “please” and “thank you!”